 Also, unlike conifers, hardwood trees typically have broad leaves (not needles), some type of flower, and are usually deciduous—meaning their leaves drop in the colder months.
 While these rules apply in most cases, not all hardwoods are necessarily deciduous (the American holly is an evergreen, for example) and, likewise, not all conifers are evergreen (baldcypress, dawn-redwood, and larch all drop their needles).
 Hardwood trees offer valuable benefits to society (e.g., aspirin was originally derived from willow bark), timber products, energy savings, as well as food for people and wildlife.

-The table below contains links to Hardwoods included in the 4th Edition of “Big Trees of Delaware”
+The table below contains links to Hardwoods included in the 5th Edition of “Big Trees of Delaware”.
+The data is periodically updated between editions as trees get remeasured or new trees get discovered.